jjohnson673/Password-Generator/README.md

 ## Description

 This main webpage was designed as a part of a Challenge for Module 2.
-This password generator will generate a randomized password between 8 ad 128 characters long.
+This password generator will generate a randomized password between 8 and 128 characters long.
 The user does get to input whether they would like all or some of the following categories within their password: uppercase letters, lowercase letters, numbers and symbols.

 Creating a password generator allowed to use recent knowledge gained with JavaScript.
 I was able to see where I went wrong with a lot of my coding by using console.log and seeing how it was being logged through the Dev Tools.
 This allowed me to make minor adjustments until I was able to locate exactly where I went wrong and how to correct my path.